Trump-era DHS officials warn of ‘catastrophic’ results if Biden administration ends Title 42 border expulsions

 Wolf pointed also to the removal not only of MPP and the ACAs, but other Trump-era programs that fast-tracked deportations like the Prompt Asylum Claim Review (PACR) and the Humanitarian Asylum Review Process (HARP).

-"They've taken programs away such as ACAs, MPP, HARP and PACR and all the enforcement mechanism we have and they haven't replaced them with anything, and so I think the only way to read that is they’re going to do catch and release because they believe that's the right way to do it," he said.
+"They've taken programs away such as ACAs, MPP, HARP and PACR and all the enforcement mechanisms we have and they haven't replaced them with anything, and so I think the only way to read that is they’re going to do catch and release because they believe that's the right way to do it," he said.

 EX-CBP DEPUTY COMMISSIONER SAYS BORDER CRISIS ‘UNLIKE ANYTHING I'VE EVER SEEN,' WARNS OF ‘BROKEN’ SYSTEM

-He warned that the number of actual migrant encounters may dip, as those making multiple attempts to enter but who are currently being turned back via Title 42 may drop, but the number of migrants being released into the interior could go up.
+He warned that the number of actual migrant encounters may dip, as those making multiple attempts to enter but who are currently being turned back via Title 42 will drop, but the number of migrants being released into the interior could go up.

 "A portion of them, single adults from Mexico they'll return under [expedited removal], but what do they do with the thousands and tens of thousands of folks?
 I don't know of any other program they have in place right now other than to process them and release them," he said.